santikid/bootstrapper/README.md

 `vim` and you want to enable it on macOS and Linux, rename it to `{macos,linux}vim`.
 If you want to enable it on macOS only, rename it to `{macos}vim`.

+If you want to enable a package on all platforms, just leave the prefix off.

 Then run `bootstrapper (stow|unstow)` and it will stow the packages that match your features.